xinnks/mlauth-js/README.md

 const response = await mlAuth().verify(token)
 ```

-Both endpoints above resolve with standard HTTP responses.
+Both async methods resolve with standard HTTP responses.

-Additional information is provided inside a `message` property inside the data Object for all responses that resolve with 200 status codes.
+On success, we receive a response Object with a __data__ and __message__ properties.

+On failure, errors containing failure status codes and messages explaining the problem will be thrown.